Introduction

 If you are not using a Linux distribution, you may be able to access GNU sed

-It is always a good idea to know where to find the documentation.
-From command line, you can use man sed
+It is always good to know where to find documentation.
+From the command line, you can use man sed

 for a short manual and info sed

-for full documentation.
-I prefer using the online GNU sed manual which feels much easier to use and navigate.
+for the full documentation.
+I prefer using the online gnu sed manual, which feels much easier to use and navigate.

 $ man sed